AUGUST 28, 2014

 Bledsoe and Doyle are the central figures of the novel, which shifts chapter by chapter between their perspectives, always in close third person, as if each man is being followed.
 Both are lookers, sharply dressed and with an eye for women, keenly aware of their skin color and what it denies them, or allows.
 They become looking-glass images of each other, warped by an imbalance of power and their respective desires for narrative closure and control.
 Motor City Burning is a book about telling stories, reading signs, but it is also about watching and being watched, and the novel sometimes strikes the tone of a very colorful police report.
 In the aftermath of the bloody, searing Detroit race riots, both protagonists are trying to resolve the events of July 26, 1967, when a white woman, Helen Hull, was shot by a sniper through a window in the hallway of her apartment building.
 The gun that killed her was smuggled north in the trunk of Bledsoe’s car, and he’s haunted by having abetted the last unsolved murder from the riots, and he’s so afraid that he’ll take the heat for it that he can’t get any work done on his memoir about the Freedom Rides.
 Doyle can’t forget Henry Hull’s sad, obsessive compilation of evidence regarding his wife’s death, or the indelible image of Helen sprawled on the carpet, open-mouthed, with a bullet hole through her chest.

 Morris delivers a sharp critique of the contemporary American post-racial narrative by depicting a smart young man like Bledsoe, who dropped out of Booker T. Washington’s Tuskegee Institute to join the Freedom Riders, then left the Civil Rights movement after the 1964 Democratic convention, disappointed in Dr. King’s leadership.
 Bledsoe remembers King not as a hero but as “just another garden-variety demagogue” who “pursued martyrdom” instead of institutional change.
 This heretical idea becomes more important in light of Detroit’s recent high profile in the news.
 Never mind declaring bankruptcy, at the end of July city residents began marching to protest the city’s attempts to shut off water access to thousands of customers unable to pay their bills.
-As of the 2010 census, over 80 percent of Detroit’s population was black or African American, and nearly 40 percent lived below the poverty line.
+As of the 2010 census, over 80 percent of Detroit’s population was black or African American, and roughly 40 percent lived below the poverty line.

 Not to say that Detroit’s troubles, contemporary or historical, are Dr. King’s fault.
 Even Bledsoe readily acknowledges that King was a myth as much as a man — “de Lawd,” a religion unto himself — and that myths are terribly seductive.
 If Bledsoe is right, “[the South] wasn’t all that different from Detroit, but white northerners never believed this.”
 He’s referring specifically to the wealthy wife of a white man, Chick Murphy, who’s a member of the country club where Bledsoe works.
 Murphy is the kind of guy who tries to prove he’s not racist by being intensely, uncomfortably chummy with the black waiters and busboys.
 His wife, Blythe, wants to sleep with Bledsoe, and, protected by wealth, whiteness, and alcoholism from the realities of her own city, she’s fascinated by his stories of racist brutality in Alabama and Mississippi.
 Blythe Murphy knows little about flirting and less about the South, preferring to think that things in Detroit are better, and that she’s better than other whites for seeming to care about what Bledsoe has to say.